-Client: Federal Highway Administration - Central Federal Lands Highway Division (FHWA - CFLHD) Role: Wetland Scientist Responsibilities: Delineated potential wetlands, other waters of the U.S., and waters of the state within the 113.13-acre study area in accordance with the Corps of Engineers Wetlands Delineation Manual (Environmental Laboratory 1987), the ordinary high water mark (OHWM) Regulatory Guidance Letter No. 05-05 (USACE 2005), the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region Version 2.0 (USACE, 2008), A Field Guide to the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Western United States (Lichvar and McColley, 2008), the Updated Datasheet for the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the States (Curtis and Lichvar, 2010), and State Wetland Definition and Procedures for Discharges of Dredged or Fill Material to Waters of the State (State Water Resources Control Board, 2019).
-Prepared aquatic resources delineation report (ARDR) following the Minimum Standards for Acceptance of Aquatic Resources Delineation Reports and Updated Map and Drawing Standards for the South Pacific Division Regulatory Program, prepared by the U.S. Army Corps of Engineers (USACE)-Sacramento District (2016).
+Client: Federal Highway Administration - Central Federal Lands Highway Division (FHWA - CFLHD) Role: Wetland Scientist Responsibilities: Delineated potential wetlands, other waters of the U.S., and waters of the state within the 113.13-acre study area in accordance with the Corps of Engineers Wetlands Delineation Manual (Environmental Laboratory 1987), the ordinary high water mark (OHWM) Regulatory Guidance Letter No. 05-05 (USACE 2005), the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region Version 2.0 (USACE, 2008), A Field Guide to the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Western United States (Lichvar and McColley, 2008), the Updated Datasheet for the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Ordinary 10, and State Wetland Definition and Procedures for Discharges of Dredged or Fill Material to Waters of the State (State Water Resources Control Board, 2019).
+Prepared aquatic resources delineation report (ARDR) following the Minimum Standards for Acceptance of Aquatic Resources Delineation Reports and Updated Map and Drawing Standards for the South Pacific Division Regulatory Program, prepared by the U.S. Army Corps of Engineers (